AI Ethics

 • Check multiple sources, not just AI outputs, for diverse viewpoints.

 David Barnes, a senior lecturer from the School of Computing, talks about how AI tools work and why we must be mindful when using these tools.
+Click the link below to watch his video.

 4. Accountability & Integrity